American Beauty (1999 film): Initial

-American Beauty was widely considered the best film of 1999 by the American press.
-It received overwhelming praise, chiefly for Spacey, Mendes and Ball.
+American Beauty received overwhelming praise upon release, chiefly for Spacey, Mendes and Ball.
 Variety reported that "no other 1999 movie has benefited from such universal raves."
 It was the best-received title at the Toronto International Film Festival (TIFF), where it won the People's Choice award after a ballot of the festival's audiences.
 TIFF's director, Piers Handling, said, "American Beauty was the buzz of the festival, the film most talked-about."

-Review aggregator Rotten Tomatoes reports that 87% of 190 critics gave the film a positive review, with an average rating of 8.2/10.
+Review aggregator Rotten Tomatoes reports that 87% of 193 critics gave the film a positive review.
 The website's critics' consensus reads: "Flawlessly cast and brimming with dark, acid wit, American Beauty is a smart, provocative high point of late '90s mainstream Hollywood film."
 According to Metacritic, which assigned a weighted average score of 84 out of 100 based on 34 critics, the film received "universal acclaim".

-Writing in Variety, Todd McCarthy said the cast ensemble "could not be better"; he praised Spacey's "handling of innuendo, subtle sarcasm, and blunt talk" and the way he imbued Lester with "genuine feeling".
-Janet Maslin in The New York Times said Spacey was at his "wittiest and most agile" to date,.
 Roger Ebert of the Chicago Sun-Times, who awarded the film four out of four stars, singled Spacey out for successfully portraying a man who "does reckless and foolish things [but who] doesn't deceive himself".
 Kevin Jackson of Sight & Sound said Spacey impressed in ways distinct from his previous performances, the most satisfying aspect being his portrayal of "both sap and hero".

-Writing in Film Quarterly, Gary Hentzi praised the actors, but said that characters such as Carolyn and Col. Fitts were stereotypes.
-Hentzi accused Mendes and Ball of identifying too readily with Jane and Ricky, saying the latter was their "fantasy figure"—a teenaged boy who's an absurdly wealthy artist able to "finance [his] own projects".
-Hentzi said Angela was the most believable teenager, in particular with her "painfully familiar" attempts to "live up to an unworthy image of herself".
-Maslin agreed that some characters were unoriginal, but said their detailed characterizations made them memorable.

-Kenneth Turan of the Los Angeles Times said the actors coped "faultlessly" with what were difficult roles; he called Spacey's performance "the energy that drives the film", saying the actor commanded audience involvement despite Lester not always being sympathetic.
-"Against considerable odds, we do like [these characters]," Turan concluded.
-He stated that the film was layered, subversive, complex, and surprising, concluding it was "a hell of a picture".